daniel7grant/min-sized-crates/README.md

 - reqwest:
 - minreq:

-**Why is it small**: reqwest is an async crate (depends on tokio) while ureq is completely blocking.
+For HTTP clients, the most popular crate is [reqwest](https://docs.rs/reqwest).
+Reqwest is an async crate, which means that it depends on a whole tokio runtime to be pulled in.
 As a rule of thumb, if you are aiming for small binaries and fast compilation, you should avoid async as long as you can.
+Especially on HTTP client, where a large number of concurrent requests are rare.
+A smaller alternative is [minreq](https://docs.rs/minreq) which only offers a blocking API, and focused on being minimal out-of-the-box, and adding features only when necessary.

+**Why is it small**:

 **What is the tradeoff**: